hamburgcodingschool/react-2020-05/project.md

   - title
   - visiting date
   - authors name
-  - A magnitude is placed at right and links to the detail page '/details:id'
+  - Place a link, which links to the detail page '/details:id'
+  - The "InfoWindow" can be closed by clicking on the "x" (which is placed at right-top in the "InfoWindow"

 #### Get Blog Posts from Firestore